 - working directly with a counterpart in the partner organisation

 - undertaking team mentoring

 - improving systems, policies, processes and staff training and development.

-Each year volunteers are selected through a competitive, merit-based recruitment process for specific assignments with organisations in developing countries.
+Volunteers are selected through a competitive, merit-based recruitment process for specific assignments with partner organisations in developing countries.
 Volunteer assignments are developed in line with Australian Government priorities.

 Read Australia's development policy and strategic framework for the aid program